Saturday, November 10, 2018

 Are you an OD in a residency program?
-Do you have a grand rounds case that you would like to share with the audience at the American Academy of Optometry Annual Meeting, Academy 2017 Chicago?
+Do you have a grand rounds case that you would like to share with the audience at Academy 2018 San Antonio?

 Current residents are invited to submit grand rounds cases for presentation as both papers and posters.
-The submission window will open August 1, 2017 and close at 11:59 PM ET on August 18, 2017.
 The resident must have been directly involved in the patient care of the case being presented.
 The resident does not have to initiate care but must have examined the patient.

 Each resident can submit a maximum of one abstract as first author.